14 people rushed into a Louis Vuitton store outside Chicago and ran out with at least $100,000 in merchandise, police say - KTVZ

 “We’re working those leads in order to potentially identify the suspects,” Kruger told WLS.

-Kruger also told WLS his investigators are working with investigators in the Chicago suburb of Northbrook, where police say eight people looted a Louis Vuitton store at Northbrook Court Mall in October and took off with $66,000 worth of merchandise.
+Kruger also told WLS his investigators are working with investigators in the Chicago suburb of Northbrook, where police say eight people took off with $66,000 worth of merchandise from a Louis Vuitton store at Northbrook Court Mall in October.
 On November 1, at least 13 men wearing masks and gloves entered the same Louis Vuitton store and stole several items valued at $100,000.
 Northbrook is about 30 miles from Oak Brook

 “We don’t know if there is an actual connection yet, but certainly there are similarities,” Kruger said.